White House Communications Agency: Role

 WHCA has played an unremarked, but significant role in many historical events, including: World War II, the Korean War, the Vietnam War, Panama and Guatemala, Operation Just Cause, Operations Desert Shield and Desert Storm, and Operation Restore Hope in Somalia.
 WHCA was also a key player in documenting the assassination of President John F. Kennedy and the attempted assassinations of presidents Gerald Ford and Ronald Reagan.
 Richard Nixon awarded the agency the Presidential Unit Citation in recognition of their performance during his 1972 visit to China.

 Organization

 The White House Communications Agency is composed of Army, Air Force, Navy, Coast Guard, and Marine Corps personnel.
 The agency evolved over the past 60 years from a small team of 32 personnel working out of the basement of the White House to a thousand-person self-supporting joint service command.
-Headquarters for WHCA is at Joint Base Anacostia–Bolling and consists of six staff elements and seven organizational units.
+The headquarters for WHCA is at Joint Base Anacostia–Bolling and consists of six staff elements and seven organizational units.
 WHCA also has supporting detachments in Washington, D.C., and various locations throughout the United States.
 WHCA is organized into functional areas, each with its own mission in support of the total WHCA mission of presidential support.